-A member of the sumac family, the Mangifera
+A member of the Cashew and Sumac family (Anacardiaceae), the Mangifera

-genus contains about 8-12 species.

-Mangos are the most prominent member of the genus and have two forms,
+genus contains 10 species.
+Mangoes are the most prominent member of the genus,

 Lifespan: Up to 300 productive years.

 White to pink, five petals, tiny, clustered at the end of shoots, fragrant.

 Late fall or winter, depending on cultivar and microclimate.
 Mature trees tend to